-Superintendent: Kim Fritzemeier and Kayla Peterson - Junior Superintendent: Weston Peterson and Lainey Peterson one ribbon when judged.
+Superintendent: Kim Fritzemeier and Kayla Peterson - Junior Superintendent: Weston Peterson and Lainey Peterson

 In this project, you will have fun learning how to cook the basics and then advance to gourmet and international meals.
 Develop baking skills, learn about food preservation, explore the heritage of many foods, and understand consumer buying skills.
 Learn how to make healthy snacks and modify recipes to fit a healthy lifestyle.